mert-byrktr/ANNOY-IMAGE-SIMILARITY/README.md

 ### Prerequisites
 - Ensure you have Python installed (version 3.7 or higher).
-- Get the data from https://github.com/statsbomb/open-data/tree/master
+- Move your image data to appropriate directory.

 ### Clone the Repository
 1. Open your terminal.